devonfw-tutorials/tutorial-compiler/documentation/Functions.md

 ***

 ### restoreDevonfwIde <a name="restoreDevonfwIde"></a>
-It is similar to [installDevonfwIde](#installDevonfwIde) function.
-With the installDevonfwIDE function a script will load a settings file for the installation to contains the tools you have chosen.
-With this function, the whole installation of the devonfwIde will be done by a script in the background and the Katakoda user won't have to download a start the installation.
+It is similar to [installDevonfwIde](#installDevonfwIde) function but the difference between the two functions is that restoreDevonfwIde installs the ide through a script in the background and the Katacoda user does not have to download and start the installation.
 #### parameter
-Example: restoreDevonfwIde(1st-parameter, 2nd-parameter)
+This function consist of two parameters.

+1. First parameter:
+    - **Required**
+    - **type**- Array of String or String[]
-1st-parameter: The tools you want to install within the devonfw ide.
+    - **Description**- The tools you want to install within the devonfw ide.
 You can pass every tool that can be installed with the devonfwIde.
-It is of type string array.
-In this parameter, the tools you can pass are: java, mvn, node, npm, gradle, ionic jasypt, jenkins, ng, sonar and yarn.
-You can pass any tool based on your requirement.
+In this parameter, based on requirement the tools you can pass are: java, mvn, node, npm, gradle, ionic jasypt, jenkins, ng, sonar and yarn.

+2. Second parameter:
+    - **Optional**
+    - **type**- devonfw-ide version
-2nd-parameter: It is Optional.
-It is the version of the ide to install.
-If you don't use the second parameter, it will always install the newest devonfwIde release.
+    - **Description**- It is the version of the ide to install.
+If you don't use the second parameter, it will always install the newest devonfw-ide release.

 #### example
 restoreDevonfwIde(["java","mvn"], "2020.08.001")